gregswift/github-collective/README.rst

 * Create one central configuration that you can sync to GitHub to configure your organisation's settings, repositories, teams, and more.

+  * Combine this with GitHub's fork-and-pull request model to easily allow non-administrative users to create and manage repositories with minimal overhead.

 * Repositories: create and modify repositories within an organization

   * Configure all repository properties as per the `GitHub Repos API`_,